triton-inference-server/server/docs/metrics.md

 > **Note**
 >
 > CPU Metrics are currently only supported on Linux.
-> They collection information from the [/proc filesystem](https://www.kernel.org/doc/html/latest/filesystems/proc.html) such as `/proc/stat` and `/proc/meminfo`.
+> They collect information from the [/proc filesystem](https://www.kernel.org/doc/html/latest/filesystems/proc.html) such as `/proc/stat` and `/proc/meminfo`.

 |Category      |Metric          |Metric Name |Description                            |Granularity|Frequency    |
 |--------------|----------------|------------|---------------------------|-----------|-------------|